jessearonsona/Traffic-Object-Recognition/machine-learning/RCScripts/RCREADME.txt.txt

 #train_RCModel.py
-This scripts takes in 3 arguements and will run a single trainign session on a given model.
+This script takes in 3 arguements and will run a single trainign session on a given model.
 After the training is done this script will save the model post training over the model beforehand.

 Input Arguments: --train_dir, the directory of your training tensorflow records